Code-Parrot-ai/10x-frontend-developer/intermediate/npm-vs-npm.md

 ```

 ### Practical Application in Projects

-In the context of frontend development, both npm and npx offer significant advantages. npm is essential for managing project dependencies, while npx provides flexibility in running tools and scripts, enhancing the development workflow.
+npm is essential for managing project dependencies, while npx provides flexibility in running tools and scripts, enhancing the development workflow.

 #### Integrating with Frontend Development
 When working with frameworks like React, npm is used to manage the project's dependencies, while npx can be utilized to start new projects using `create-react-app` without requiring global installations.
 This separation of concerns simplifies project setups and tool usage.